 What should you look for in a great, everyday scotch?
-Layered nuance, says Crystal Chasse, beverage director of New York’s Talk Story Rooftop.
-“The beginning, mid-palate, and finish will all have their own expressions, taking you on some sort of journey.”
+Layered nuance, says Crystal Chasse, beverage director of New York’s Talk Story Rooftop: “The beginning, mid-palate and finish will all have their own expressions, taking you on some sort of journey.”

-Best Overall: Johnnie Walker Black Label 12 Year Old
+Best Overall: Johnnie Walker Black Label 12-Year-Old

-The world’s best-selling scotch whisky, first created by grocer John Walker in the 1820s, is “a solid blended dram and a sure value,” says Desoblin.
-It starts off round and soft, as he describes it, but it evolves into a richer, smoke-backed mid-palate with orange and bitter chocolate notes and a significantly long finish.
+The world’s bestselling Scotch whisky, first created by grocer John Walker in the 1820s, is “a solid blended dram and a sure value,” says Desoblin.
+It starts off round and soft, as he describes it, but it evolves into a richer, smoke-backed mid-palate, with orange and bitter chocolate notes and a significantly long finish.

-Best for Cocktails: Bowmore 12 Year Old Single Malt
+Best for Cocktails: Bowmore 12-Year-Old Single Malt

 With scotch cocktails, says Chasse, you want to feel like you’re enhancing the spirit with other ingredients, but you don’t want those ingredients to overwhelm the whisky.
-“Bowmore has the right amount of smoke, with sweetness and layering, so whatever other flavors you’re pairing it with [will] have enough to bounce off,” she says.
+“Bowmore has the right amount of smoke, with sweetness and layering, so whatever other flavors you’re pairing it with [will] have enough to bounce off of,” she says.
 “Tropical fruit, vanilla, plenty of black pepper and other spices—all of these things it delivers are very easy to incorporate with other flavors in a cocktail.”

 Nevertheless, it’s particularly great with a classic cocktail that’s not too fussy, like a “wintery and warm” Rob Roy.
 “You don’t need a lot of extra ingredients because you’re getting all that flavor from [the] spirit itself," says Chasse.

-Best Single Malt: The Balvenie 12 Year Old DoubleWood
+Best Single Malt: The Balvenie 12-Year-Old DoubleWood

 But its special double-wood aging, first in former bourbon barrels made of American oak and then in first-fill oloroso sherry butts, add unique layers of flavor.
-Its roundness is abetted by “those nice, raisinated notes” from the fortified wine, yet it’s balanced enough that it’s not overly sweet.
+Its roundness is abetted by “those nice, raisinated notes” from the fortified wine, Chasse says, yet it’s balanced enough that it’s not overly sweet.
 All in all, it’s a lot of scotch for the price.

-Best Smoky: Laphroaig 10 Year Old Islay Single Malt
+Best Smoky: Laphroaig 10-Year-Old Islay Single Malt

 “I personally love peaty scotches,” says Chasse, “because they are so indicative of utilizing local ingredients and making a spirit in a specific place.”
 They speak of the terroir of the Scottish bogs, where the peat burns to make the fire that dries malted or sprouted grain.

 In Laphroaig, peat flavor is at the forefront.
 “I can imagine being on a blustery field the moment I pick up the glass,” says Chasse.
 Although smoke is prominent, it’s not overpowering, and that’s what makes the scotch so good.
-“Anything that’s one note is not interesting,” she says.
+“Anything that’s one-note is not interesting,” she says.
 But from the peat to the vanilla and oak notes to the fruity backbone, “this takes the imbiber on a journey.”

-Best Speyside: Glenfiddich 12 Year Old Single Malt
+Best Speyside: Glenfiddich 12-Year-Old Single Malt

 In 1886, founder William Grant, his seven sons, and two daughters built the stone edifice of Glenfiddich by hand.
 The distillery that opened on Christmas in 1887 has had a long run defining the particular style of its native Speyside: “fresh and fruity,” as Chasse describes it, “with orchard fruits—apple and Asian pear—and a touch of oak.”